f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 Uploading Controller and Partition Images via the API
 -----------------------------------------------------

-As with the GUI, the current implementation of **file import** in the API relies on a remote HTTPS server hosting the image files to be imported.
+As with the webUI, the current implementation of **file import** in the API relies on a remote HTTPS server hosting the image files to be imported.
 The files should be imported into the **images/staging** directory.
 Once the file import is initiated you can check its status using the **file transfer-status** API calls.

 List the current system controller and partitions images in the images/staging directory via API calls: